sourcepole/ogrtools/README.rst

 ogrtransform library
 --------------------

-OGR has many options to transform data when convertion from one format into an other.
+OGR has many options to transform data when converting from one format into an other.
 The ogrtransform library uses a configuration in JSON format to transform data.